artemdudkin/git-backup-cluster/README.md

 Backups selected git repos from master to several slaves by schedule (gitolite used).

 _I have some set of git repos with my private projects.
-I changed VPS providers several time and it was a pain to move my repos from one VPS to another.
+I changed VPS providers several times and it was a pain to move my repos from one VPS to another.
 And one time I lost my central git host when I forgot to make a payment for VPS._

-_Now I have several chip VPS with backup of my repos, and I can add new slave just in one minute.
+_Now I have several cheap VPS with backup of my repos, and I can add new slave just in one minute.
 Wow!_

 ***!!!Under construction!!!***

 ## Instalation